Artec 3D scanners: Shaping the future at Formnext

 November 2022 will see one of our favorite 3D printing calendar events take place: the Formnext exhibition and conference.
 At the time of writing, over 700 exhibitors from the world of additive manufacturing and industrial 3D printing are already signed up.
 This year, it again promises to make good on the organizers’ claim that it is the place where ideas take shape – and we’re pretty sure they mean that quite literally.

-Experts and specialists from the Artec team will be joined by KLIB, Artec Ambassadors in Germany, and algona GmbH, our gold-certified partners, who will be showcasing the complete Artec 3D line-up: Artec Eva, Space Spider, Leo, Micro, and Ray.
+Experts and specialists from the Artec team will be joined by KLIB, Artec Ambassadors in Germany, as well as 3D-Picture.net and algona GmbH, our gold-certified partners, who will be showcasing the complete Artec 3D line-up: Artec Eva, Space Spider, Leo, Micro, and Ray.
 Between them, they boast incredible resolutions and brilliant color, blistering speeds of up to 35 million points/sec, and can accurately scan objects from a few millimeters in size, to entire buildings, airplanes, and even ships.

 Artec Leo is a one-of-a-kind device that offers a fully mobile scanning experience.
 It has onboard automatic processing, a touchscreen that builds a real time replica as you scan, an inbuilt battery, and wireless connectivity that enables you to stream to a second device.